engbyume/l-ume-project-logs/README.md

-# LUME Project Logs
+# L-UME Project Logs
 Firmware · Data · Media
-Comprehensive record of the LUME motion‑feedback system builds (v0.1 → v1.0)
+Comprehensive record of the L-UME motion‑feedback system builds (v0.1 → v1.0)

-# LUME Prototype — Jeremy Ume
+# L-UME Prototype — Jeremy Ume

 ## Overview
-# LUME — Light‑based User Motion Engine
+# L-UME — Light‑based User Motion Engine

-**LUME** is a modular motion‑feedback engine that lets athletes and therapists visualize safe movement ranges in real time.
+**L-UME** is a modular motion‑feedback engine that lets athletes and therapists visualize safe movement ranges in real time.
 This repository documents the system’s evolution — from early experiments to integrated demos — including firmware versions and reflections at each milestone.

 ---